blubblub/downloadkit-ios/README.md

 import DownloadKitRealm    // Realm-based cache + convenience methods
 ```

-**Note**: The `ResourceManager.default()` convenience method is provided by DownloadKitRealm.
-If you only import DownloadKitCore, you'll need to manually set up your ResourceManager with a custom cache implementation.
+**Note**: The `ResourceManager.default()` setup is now async and provides caching using Realm by default.
+If you import only DownloadKitCore, you must manually configure your ResourceManager with a custom cache and processor setup.

 ## Usage